Rule on Witnesses – What it Really Means

 Sanctions

 In an unreported case in Fairfax Circuit Court, counsel showed an expert witness the trial testimony transcript of a prior expert.
 The Court deemed that violation of the Rule to be intentional.
-However the court imposed the sanction of excluding the witness who had read the trial transcript.
+The court imposed the sanction of excluding the witness who had read the trial transcript.

 Rule on Witnesses-Other Options